qrohlf/bones/Readme.md

 Bones uses a whitelist to determine which files to run through the template engine and which files to copy.
-See the [default config](./lib/defaultConfig.js) for a list of file extensions that are interpreted as templates
+See the [default config](./lib/defaultConfig.js) for a list of file extensions that are interpreted as templates.

+## Examples

+You can see some template examples in the [.bones](./.bones) directory of this repo.

 ## Customization